Medical expert of the article

 Pathogenesis

-Symptoms of the hepatitis C
+Symptoms hepatitis C

 Symptoms of acute hepatitis C

-Acute hepatitis C proceeds mainly in moderate form, in 30% of patients - in mild.
-Perhaps the serious course of the disease (rarely), and fulminant acute hepatitis C, leading to death, is very rare.
-In the natural course of viral hepatitis C, 20-25% of patients with acute hepatitis C recover spontaneously, the remaining 75-80% develop chronic hepatitis C. The final criteria for recovery after acute hepatitis C have not been developed, however, one can speak of a spontaneous recovery if, if a patient who does not receive specific antiviral therapy, against a background of good health and normal size of the liver and spleen, determine normal biochemical parameters of the blood, and in the serum does not HCV RNA is detected for at least two years after acute hepatitis C. Factors associated with spontaneous elimination of the virus: young age, female gender and a certain combination of genes of the main histocompatibility complex.
+Acute hepatitis C occurs predominantly in a moderate form, in 30% of patients - in a mild form.
+A severe course of the disease is possible (rare), and fulminant acute hepatitis C, leading to a fatal outcome, is very rare.
+In the natural course of viral hepatitis C, 20-25% of patients with acute hepatitis C spontaneously recover, while the remaining 75-80% develop chronic hepatitis C. Definitive criteria for recovery after acute hepatitis C have not been developed, but spontaneous recovery can be considered if a patient who has not received specific antiviral therapy, feels well, and has normal liver and spleen sizes, has normal blood biochemical parameters, and HCV RNA is not detected in the blood serum for at least two years after acute hepatitis C. Factors associated with spontaneous elimination of the virus include young age, female gender, and a certain combination of genes of the major histocompatibility complex.

-Symptoms of chronic hepatitis C
+Symptoms of Chronic Hepatitis C

-In 70-80% of individuals.
-Who transferred acute form of the disease, the formation of chronic hepatitis, which is the most common pathology among chronic viral liver lesions.
-The formation of chronic hepatitis C can accompany the normalization of clinical and biochemical indicators after an acute period, however, hyperfermentemia and HCV RNA in the blood serum subsequently reappears.
-Most patients with biochemical signs of chronic hepatitis C (70%) have a favorable course (mild or moderate inflammatory activity in liver tissue and minimal fibrosis).
-A remote outcome in this group of patients is still unknown.
-In 30% of patients with chronic hepatitis C, the disease has a progressive course, in some of them (12.5% in 20 years, 20-30% in 30 years), cirrhosis of the liver occurs, which can be the cause of death.
-Decompensated hepatic cirrhosis is associated with increased mortality and is an indication for liver transplantation.
-In 70% of patients the cause of death is hepatocellular carcinoma, hepatic-cell insufficiency and bleeding.
+In 70-80% of people who have had the acute form of the disease, chronic hepatitis develops, which is the most common pathology among chronic viral liver diseases.
+The development of chronic hepatitis C may be accompanied by normalization of clinical and biochemical parameters after the acute period, however, hyperenzymemia and HCV RNA in the blood serum subsequently reappear.
+Most patients with biochemical signs of chronic hepatitis C (70%) have a favorable course (mild or moderate inflammatory activity in the liver tissue and minimal fibrosis).
+The long-term outcome in this group of patients is still unknown.
+In 30% of patients with chronic hepatitis C, the disease has a progressive course, in some of them (12.5% - over 20 years, 20-30% - over 30 years) cirrhosis of the liver develops, which can cause death.
+Decompensated liver cirrhosis is associated with increased mortality and is an indication for liver transplantation.
+In 70% of patients, the cause of death is hepatocellular carcinoma, hepatocellular failure, and bleeding.

-Symptoms of hepatitis C of anicteric shape
+Symptoms of hepatitis C without icterus

 Symptom |

-The form | ||
+Form | ||

 Anicteric |